oroinc/documentation/user_guide/export_import.rst

 OroCRM's import and export functionality enables upload/download of multiple records, particularly in the course of integration with third-party systems.

-For such entities, :guilabel:`Export` and :guilabel:`Import` buttons are displayed in the top right corner of the grid and :guilabel:`Export Grid` button is available right above the grid.
+If the functionality is enabled, :guilabel:`Export` and :guilabel:`Import` buttons are displayed in the top right corner of the grid.

 .. _user-guide-import: